Past ParticiplesStart first lesson

-Regular Past Participle Forms
+Regular Past Participle Spanish Forms

-How to Form the Regular Past Participle
+How to Form the Regular Past Participles

 Past Participle Uses

-1. The Perfect Tenses
+1. Perfect Tenses

 haber + past participle